abelson-lab/smMIP-tools/README.md

 ___
 **SSCS.allele.frequency** : Variant allele frequency calculated from concensus read support
 ___
-**SSCS.overlap** : This column indicates the % of UMIs that are present in reads with the same variant in other samples
+**SSCS.overlap** : This column indicates how many of the reads describing the reported variant were also found in other samples in the cohort.
+Reads are matched based on the variant that they report, their UMI and the smMIP used to generate them.
 ___
 **SSCS.overlap** : Flags to filter and prioritize mutations calls
 ___